ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 Very happy with the lever animation.
 Used 3 images.
 Animated the lever moving up or down and switched the braces when the lever was halfway through the animation.
 Quick and performant.

+# Lightcycles

+Since I had many leftover tokens from the Bolt hackathon, I used AI to show me a working version of the tron lightcycle race from the arcade game.
+Studied the code and had multiple conversations with the AI to better understand the mechanics of making a game.

 # Magnifying Glass Animation

 I had previously drawn a flat illustration of a computer with a magnifying glass over the screen.
 The glass magnified 1s and 0s.
 I used masking to make the effect.
 I thought how cool if it could be animated.
 But I was very early in my illustrating journey and even earlier in my programming journey.
 Now I'm able to model a 3d computer and magnifying glass.
 Render it as a webp img and interactively animate it.
 Pretty neat.